2010–11 Handball-Bundesliga

-The 2010–11 Handball-Bundesliga is the 46th season of the Handball-Bundesliga, Germany's premier handball league, and the 34th season consisting of only one league.
-The season started on the weekend of 25 August 2010 and will end with the last games on 4 June 2011.
-The defending champions are THW Kiel.
-As in previous years the league is sponsored by Toyota and carries the official name Toyota-Handball-Bundesliga.
+The 2010–11 Handball-Bundesliga was the 46th season of the Handball-Bundesliga, Germany's premier handball league, and the 34th season consisting of only one league.
+The season started on the weekend of 25 August 2010 and ended with the last games on 4 June 2011.
+The defending champions were THW Kiel.
+As in previous years the league was sponsored by Toyota and carries the official name Toyota-Handball-Bundesliga.

 Team information

 GWD Minden and HSG Düsseldorf were directly relegated after finishing in the bottom two places.

 The relegated teams were replaced by HSG Ahlen-Hamm, champions of the 2009–10 2.
 Handball-Bundesliga North, and TSG Friesenheim, champions of the 2009-10 2.
 Handball-Bundesliga South.

 A further place in the league was decided through a two-legged play-off between the 16th placed team of the previous season and the play-off winner between the two second placed teams of the two 2.
 Bundesligas.
 This play-off was won by DHC Rheinland who had finished the previous season in 16th place.